 Remove a Game from Your Steam Library

-While we’re sure that someone in Steam Support may be able to help you restore a game to your account, this is intended to be an irreversible process that removes your access to a game without any refund or compensation, so make sure you’re truly willing to part with your chosen game, and don’t count on Gabe & Co. being willing to help you out if you make a mistake.
+While we’re sure that someone in Steam Support may be able to help you restore a game to your account, this is intended to be an irreversible process that removes your access to a game without any refund or compensation, so make sure you’re truly willing to part with your chosen game and don’t count on Gabe & Co. is willing to help you out if you make a mistake.